 Patients explain a sensation of motion when no motion is taking place or an altered sensation with normal motion to define vertigo.
 In a vestibular migraine, the sensation is often described as a "to-and-fro" sensation, and this can complicate diagnosis.
-Simultaneous headaches do not always accompany the vestibular symptoms, thus making an in-depth history pivotal.
+Simultaneous headaches do not always accompany the vestibular symptoms, thus making an in-depth history and multi-specialty evaluation pivotal in order to make a diagnosis .

 Definite vestibular migraine criteria included: